This page tells you about the use of black cohosh in people with cancer. You can read about

 Some women with breast cancer use black cohosh because they believe it will help to control symptoms of menopause caused by their cancer treatment.
 There isn’t enough scientific evidence to prove this.
 And we can’t be completely sure it’s safe to take black cohosh after breast cancer treatment.

 Some people claim that taking black cohosh may help treat cancer or reduce your risk of getting breast cancer or prostate cancer.
 There is not enough scientific evidence to support this.
 We need more research to find out if it works, and if it is safe to take.

 If you are interested in using black cohosh or any other type of complementary or alternative medicine, always talk to your doctor first.
 We recommend that you don't replace your conventional cancer treatment with any type of unproven therapy such as black cohosh.

 - A powder

 There is no standard dosage for black cohosh.
 A common German brand called Remifemin is used as a menopausal remedy.
-The suggested dose for this is between 20 and 40mg a day.
+The suggested dose for this concentrated extract is between 15 and 30mg a day.